blinklet/blog-posts/Published/IRRd-and-bgpq4-containers/IRRd-and-bgpq4-setup.md

 ### Building the IRRd container image

 The IRRd image requires four files: a Dockerfile, an entrypoint script, an IRRd configuration file, and a base RPSL data file.
-Create them, as described below, and place them all in a project directory (I used the drectory name *irrd-lab*).
+Create them, as described below, and place them all in a project directory (I used the directory name *irrd-lab*).

 ```
 $ mkdir irrd-lab